Alcohol Use Disorder

 Symptoms can vary between people.
 The most common signs and symptoms of AUD include:

-- Increase in amount of alcohol that is being consumed
+- Increasing amounts of alcohol that is being consumed

-- Unable to stop or limit drinking despite associated problems
+- Inability to stop or limit drinking despite associated problems

-- Significant amount of time doing activities to obtain or use alcohol
+- Significant amounts of time doing activities to obtain or use alcohol

 - Craving or urge to use alcohol

 - Difficulty in relationships with family members, friends, and coworkers

 - Missing previously favored activities in order to drink alcohol or recover from alcohol

 - Alcohol use even if it creates physically unsafe situations or leads to legal trouble